 We built this website so you could quickly apply online for quality pre-existing medical insurance coverage from the top companies.
 We understand the application process can be quite tedious and time-consuming.
 That’s where we can help.
 Simply provide your zip code at the top of the page to begin the free quote process.
 There is no obligation at any time.

 The Supreme Court ruling in 2013 upholding The Affordable Care Act made qualifying for a policy much easier.
-Children under the age of 19 will have more options in 2014 also.
+Children under the age of 19 now have more options also.
 Quite simply, all persons (assuming they are US citizens and meet a few simple requirements), will not have to worry about what medical issues they have or had in the past.
 As previously mentioned, annual Open Enrollments allow for the easy purchase of coverage on an ongoing basis.